Graduation and Career

 Once in your final year, you must ensure to submit an application for graduation through your MyUofC.

 For more information about applying to graduate, the convocation ceremony, and picking up your degree, visit the Convocation Office’s site.

 Please Note: You cannot be awarded your degree if you don't apply to graduate!

 Students must ensure to submit their application to Alberta Education for certification.
 For more information, visit: Application Process.

-The Dean’s Recommendation Letter is an ‘interim’ document that the Undergraduate Programs in Education office can issue, should a student have a job offer that begins before Alberta Education has fully processed their certification.
-Generally, this covers students who have an offer of employment with a start date prior to the end of May.
+The Early Clearance Letter is an ‘interim’ document that the Undergraduate Programs in Education office can issue, should a student have a job offer that begins before Alberta Education has fully processed their certification.
+Generally, this covers students who have an offer of employment with a start date prior to the end of August.

 We offer the Letter as an interim measure for the hiring body to confirm that a student is eligible for certification.
 These letters are only issued when the student has met all mandated certification requirements, including successful completion of their final Field Experience (IV).

 The Letter is not required for certification.
 Once certification has been processed, students will not need this Letter to begin employment (I.e. Students with jobs starting in September do not require the Letter, as they will have long since received their certification).